 As a therapist, I am frequently asked why feelings and emotions matter.
 Certainly, our feelings are constantly changing, and may not even give us an accurate assessment of the situation at hand.
 However, they ARE always valid.
-Our feelings alert us to how we are doing in the world and give us the opportunity to respond instead of react.
-Our emotions give us a great deal of information, including alerting us when our boundaries being violated, our physical or emotional safety is being threatened, knowing when we need to ask for help, and when we feel safe and our needs are met.
+Our feelings alert us to how we are doing in the world and give us the opportunity to respond instead of reacting.
+Our emotions give us a great deal of information, including alerting us when our boundaries being violated, our physical or emotional safety is being threatened, knowing when we need to ask for help, and when we feel safe, and our needs are met.
 As a parent, we can help build our child’s emotional intelligence by helping them recognize what they are feeling and what is driving those feelings.

 Being emotionally connected to our children will greatly enhance our relationship with them and is the foundation of attachment.
 Regardless of their age, and despite the way they may act, children and teens of all ages still need help in learning how to manage and regulate their emotions.
 Part of emotional intelligence includes helping children manage their feelings in a positive way so that eventually, they can regulate their own behavior, have successful social relationships, and feel confident in themselves.